-***Hatching egg orders are currently being shipped in 1-2 weeks***
+***Hatching egg orders are currently being shipped in 1-6 weeks based on variety***

 Let’s clear something up.
 Coturnix (kuh-TUR-nicks) is a funny word that means “quail” in Latin.
 Because Coturnix already means quail, you won’t hear us refer to them as Coturnix quail…because it’s redundant.
 Coturnix coturnix, however, is not.
 It’s a subspecies of Coturnix native to Europe.
 We raise a different subspecies derived from Coturnix japonica (AKA Japanese Quail).
 It was domesticated in the 12th century in Japan, hence the name, but they are native to continental Asia.
 Regardless of the subspecies, most people just call them Coturnix or, more informally, Jumbo Brown Quail.